dyninst/dyninst/docs/examples/binary_analysis.rst

 :cpp:class:`BPatch_addressSpace` that allows working with both dynamic and static instrumentation with the same mutator code.
 This is a key feature of Dyninst.

-This example demonstrates instrumentation by inserting a variable to count the number of times the function ``InterestingProcedure`` is called.
-This is similar to how a non-sampling code coverage tool might work.

 ``startInstrumenting`` allows dynamic instrumentation by either creating or attaching to a running process as well as static instrumentation for a file